KellyDRasmussen/text_adventures/README.md

 ## Overview

-Welcome to my repository for creating interactive text adventures using Inky!
-This repository contains my journey into the world of interactive fiction, where I blend storytelling and programming to create immersive narrative experiences.
+Welcome to my repository for creating interactive text adventures using Inky.

 ## General Approach

 ### Planning the Story
-1. **Conceptualization**: I start with a basic idea or theme for the story.
+1. **Conceptualisation**: I start with a basic idea or theme for the story.
 This includes defining the setting, main plot points, and key characters.
 2. **Plot Outline**: I draft an outline of the story, including major events and how they unfold.
 This helps me stay organized and ensures a coherent narrative flow.

 ### Writing the Story